TerrAInav Sim: An Open-Source Simulation of UAV Aerial Imaging from Satellite Data: Usage and Results

-Using SkyAI-Sim, some sample data has been generated and published in this paper available in the "dataset" folder.
+Using TerrAInav-Sim, some sample data has been generated and published in this paper available in the "dataset" folder.
 "Memphis\_single\_sample" is an example of using the "download\_single" program. "random\_samples" folder includes sample data listed in the "sample\_coords.txt".
 This data is collected using "download\_from\_list" program.
 The main dataset includes the raster images of the Memphis Agricenter Area in Figure~\ref{fig:datamap} referred to as \Agridata.
 The images are collected in the rectangular bound between top left coordinates of $(35.16, -89.90)$ and bottom right coordinates of $(35.115, -89.823)$ using the "download\_raster" program.
 The simulation has been done using a UAV based camera with a $\fov$ of 78.8 degrees and $\ar$ of 4:3.
 The flight takes place at a fixed $\agl$ of 120 m.
 There are two sets of 1806 images each in "satellite" and "roadmap" modes without any overlap.
-According to the publish limits from the Google Map side, we could not publish a bigger dataset with this paper, however, a bigger dataset from Memphis area helped with the project described in \cite{mySPIE}.
+A bigger dataset from Memphis area helped with the project described in \cite{mySPIE}.
 This data is placed in "Memphis" folder under two subfolders "satellite\_0" and "roadmap\_0".
 This dataset is specifically designed to be used for machine learning tasks.
 For ease of access, the images are geotagged; a metadata table is also generated named "meta\_data.csv".
 This file contains 6 columns: 1. "img\_names" has the name of all images available.
 2. "columns" and 3. "rows" consequently refer to the column and row indices of the raster search.
 4. "Lat", 5.
 "Lon" also refer to the central coordinates of each image.
 6. "Alt" for this dataset stores the zoom level value for each image.
 Some corresponding ML processings will be explained as follows.